 Sitting too much, not just lack of exercise, is detrimental to cardiovascular health

 Dallas – July 7, 2014 – Cardiologists at UT Southwestern Medical Center found that sedentary behaviors may lower cardiorespiratory fitness levels.
-New evidence suggests that two hours of sedentary behavior can be just as harmful as 20 minutes of exercise is beneficial.
+New evidence suggests that two hours of sedentary behavior can be just as harmful as 20 minutes of

 The study, published in today’s online edition of Mayo Clinic Proceedings, examined the association between fitness levels, daily exercise, and sedentary behavior, based on data from 2,223 participants in the National Health and Nutrition Examination Survey (NHANES).